Specifications

 Retro display choices are always a negotiation.
 Some buyers want sharp all-purpose flexibility, others want a screen that flatters the systems they actually play most.
 Good reviews should make that tradeoff visible instead of pretending every resolution solves every problem.

 R36 Pro leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.